ucbugg/learn.ucbugg/ucbugg/chapters/effects.md

 ![Maya Image](/images/effects/setResilience.jpg)

 Our rain effect is almost complete. one last thing to do is add more fields to give particle movement more randomness.
 This part I will leave up to you to play around with.
 It's more fun that way.
 Make sure you select your rainParticle first before you create the field.
-If not and you've already created your field. you can select the particle object and the field you want affecting it and go to **Fields->'Affect Selected Object(s)'** and the field should now be affecting those particles.
+If not and you've already created your field. you can select the particle object and the field you want affecting it and go to **Fields &rarr; Affect Selected Object(s)** and the field should now be affecting those particles.

 ## Extra for Experts